0

 • Heat

-• Relaxation and stress and sleep management
+• Relaxation, stress and sleep management

-Finally, it is important to fight fatigue, one of the symptoms of chronic pain.
+Finally, it's important to combat fatigue, one of the symptoms of chronic pain.
 If you have trouble sleeping, talk to your pharmacist.
-They can give you tips to improve your sleep hygiene and make sure your medication is well suited for pain relief at night.
+He or she can give you advice on how to improve your sleep hygiene and ensure that your medication is properly adapted to relieve pain at night.

 • Do not hesitate to contact your doctor again if the prescribed treatment does not provide sufficient pain relief.